Cheesy Mashed Potatoes with Bacon and Goat Cheese

-Every Thanksgiving table needs BACON GOAT CHEESE MASHED POTATOES!
+These Cheesy Mashed Potatoes with Bacon and Goat Cheese belong on every holiday table!
+You need these BACON GOAT CHEESE MASHED POTATOES if you’re about to entertain friends or family!
+Cheese Potatoes with Bacon are the ultimate side dish.
 These are our favorite mashed potatoes and are always a crowd pleaser.
-So creamy, flavorful, and delicious.
-THE BEST cheesy mashed potato recipe!
+This Mashed Potatoes Recipe is so creamy, flavorful, and delicious.
+THE BEST cheesy mashed potatoes recipe!

 These special mashed potatoes aren’t average at all.
 The Goat Cheese and the BACON…how could this go wrong?
 They’re also just begging to be rolled into balls and deep fried.
 Would that be delicious??
 That’s next.
 But right now I’m eating them with a spoon and loving every minute of it.
 To say I’d addicted would be an understatement.
 Legitimately my favorite mashed potatoes of ALL TIME.
 Trust.